altunidev/SteamVR-Controller/docs/layout-ideas.md

 - Trigger

 # Live Performer Controller
-Many many buttons, joysticks, switches, and scroll wheels
+Many many buttons, joysticks, switches, and scroll wheels.
+The idea is that the extra buttons may provide additional functionality without overwriting buttonmaps with existing games.
+For instance, OVR Advanced Settings Space Drag may have its own configuration.
+Additionally, there may exist, theoretically, the ability to trigger various VRChat animations with detecting button presses and mapping this through OSC.
+If this were available, it should also work similarly for other games with similar functionality (such as Resonite, etc.).

 - Button layout ideas
   - A, B, X, Y buttons